ianrastall/text-utils/books/ada/book-ada-02.md

 This ensures that heart rate data is always validated and cannot be directly manipulated, preventing errors that could lead to incorrect medical decisions.

-### 2.4.4 Compile-Time Contract Verification
+### 2.4.4 Contract Checking: Static Intent, Runtime Enforcement

-Ada 2012 introduced contract-based programming, which allows the compiler to verify correctness properties at compile time:
+Ada 2012 introduced contract-based programming, giving you a way to describe the intent of a subprogram by attaching preconditions, postconditions, and type invariants.
+These contracts live alongside the type system and, by default, are enforced at runtime:

 ```ada
 function Divide (A : Integer; B : Integer) return Integer